biosustain/benchling-resources/_sources/guides/ac_workflow_execution.md.txt

 When you are about to start the analysis, **you can update the Workflow status** to "PLANNED" to let the researcher know you are on it.

-_We suggest to use the status "planned" instead of "in progress" because this enables for a more straightforward execution of the workflow later-on._
+_We suggest to use the status "Planned" instead of "In progress" because this enables for a more straightforward execution of the workflow later-on._

 To udpate the status, go the the **"Tasks" table** (where the details of the submissions are), click **"Edit"**, and edit the "**Status**" column.
 Now click **"Submit"** to save the edit.